-Learning Activities Learning Activities are interactive lessons that play the role of the teacher in the online courses.
+Learning Activities: Learning Activities are interactive lessons that play the role of the teacher in the online courses.
 Each activity includes several sections; each with a different method of delivery.
-You will see lectures from teachers, dramas, videos, animations and interactive questions.
+You will see lectures from teachers, dramas, videos, animations, and interactive questions.
 You should plan to watch the entire lesson in one focused session.
 Once you start a lesson, you will need to restart if you exit and return.
-Most Learning Activities include the ability print a lecture transcript.
-These are generally activities which include a lecture from an instructor.
+Most Learning Activities include the ability to print a lecture transcript.
+These are generally activities that include a lecture from an instructor.

 Assignments: Assignments are activities in Moodle that require your student to write a submission in a text box or to upload a document.
 Graded assignments will not be found in every course, but when they are, they will include a grading rubric or checklist.
 Be sure to tell your student to review the rubric or checklist before submitting their assignment to verify that they have completed all the requirements of the assignment.